yaoyao-liu/minimal-light/index.md

 I worked as a software engineer in the industry for nearly a decade at [Snap Inc.](https://snap.com/en-US) (Seattle office), [Microsoft](https://www.microsoft.com/en-us/) (Redmond HQ), and startup ([ArcSite](https://www.arcsite.com/), Shanghai office).
 I've worked in various areas such as ML-enabled recommender systems, data analysis, scalable backend service and infrastructure, mobile applications, etc.

+## Research Interests
+My research interest is **context-driven systems thinking** to enable **trustworthy and safe AIware**.
+Guided by the **ideological** systems thinking mindset and the **realistic** industrial context, my work aims to improve trustworthiness and safety of AIware, i.e. AI-powered software, in the Foundational Model (FM) era.
+I love combining concepts and techniques from different fields to achieve my research goals.

+Keywords: AI for Software Engineering (AI4SE), Software Engineering for AI (SE4AI), Foundational Models (FM), Data Science, Systems Engineering

 ## News

 **⚡ Jun 2024:** I'm glad to attend SEMLA 2024 to present my poster for our work in benchmarking the communication skills of Code LLM and LLM Agent!
 I'm grateful for the travel support and travel grant award from SEMLA.